jagtapshubham2112/Cafe-Management-System/README.md

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.

-## Acknowledgements
-Special thanks to [list any contributors or resources here].

 ## Support
-For any inquiries or assistance, please contact [email address or contact information].
+For any inquiries or assistance, please contact.